LittleBoGeek/Sprint-Challenge-Single-Page-Apps/README.md

 ## Self-Study/Essay Questions

-Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
+Demonstrate your understanding of this Spraint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 - [ ] Explain benefit(s) using `client-side routing`?
-> Answer:
+> Answer:  client-side routing allows you to have control over your URL and site content but doesn't make you wait for a server response.It also imitates the look and feel of traditional websites with multiple pages.

 - [ ] What does AJAX stand for?
-> Answer:
+> Answer: Asynchronous JavaScript and XML
 - [ ] What are `controlled components` in React?
-> Answer:
+> Answer: With controlled components, we are able to control the data on the DOM using state.
 - [ ] Name three tools/libraries for making AJAX requests.
-> Answer:
+> Answer: jQuery, Axios SuperAgent

 ## Project Set Up